V-Sekai/manuals/decisions/20221203-block-direct-pushes-to-main.md

 ## Is there a reason why this should be core and done by us?

-We own the github repositories.
+We own the GitHub repositories.

 ## References
 - [V-Sekai](https://v-sekai.org/)